Syriac Catholic Church: Languages

 The liturgical language of the Syriac Catholic Church, Syriac, is a dialect of Aramaic.
 The Qurbono Qadisho (literally: Holy Mass or Holy Offering/Sacrifice) of the Syriac Church uses a variety of Anaphoras, with the Anaphora of the 12 Apostles being the one mostly in use with the Liturgy of St James the Just.

 Their ancient semitic language is known as Aramaic (or "Syriac" after the time of Christ since the majority of people who spoke this language belonged to the province of "Syria").
 It is the language spoken by Jesus, Mary and the Apostles.
 Many of the ancient hymns of the church are still maintained in this native tongue although several have been translated into Arabic, English, French and other languages.

 Syriac is still spoken in some few communities in eastern Syria and northern Iraq, but for most Arabic is the vernacular language.

 Martyrs

-Throughout the History of the Syriac Church there have been many martyrs.
-A recent example is Flavianus Michael Malke during the 1915 Assyrian genocide.
+Throughout the history of the Syriac Church there have been many martyrs.
+A recent example is Flavianus Michael Malke during the 1915 Sayfo.

 Syriac Catholics in Iraq

-On 31 October 2010, 58 Iraqi Syriac Catholics were killed by Muslim extremists while attending Sunday Divine Liturgy, 78 others were wounded.
+On 31 October 2010, 58 Iraqi Syriac Catholics were killed by Muslim extremists while attending Sunday Divine Liturgy; 78 others were wounded.
 The attack by Iraqi ISIS on the congregation of Our Lady of Deliverance Syriac Catholic Church was the bloodiest single attack on an Iraqi Christian church in recent history.

 Two priests, Fathers Saad Abdallah Tha'ir and Waseem Tabeeh, were killed.
 Another, Father Qatin, was seriously wounded but recovered.